austinemery/cs480/PA8/README.md

 ## EXTRA CREDIT
-All of our objects are load vie triangle meshes
+All of our objects are load via triangle meshes

 ## FEATURES